Kulada Charan Das Gupta: Early life

-Kulada Charan Das Gupta was born in a Bengali middle class family of Kalia village (presently in Bangladesh) in British India.
+Das Gupta was born in a Bengali middle-class family of Kalia village (presently in Bangladesh) in British India.
 His father Annada Charan was a government servant.
-He studied from Hindu School and passed B. A. from the Presidency College, Kolkata in 1920 with first class in Economics.
+He studied from Hindu School and passed B.A. from the Presidency College, Kolkata in 1920 with first class in Economics.
 Then he went to Magdalene College under Cambridge University and received Economics Tripos in 1923.